kovalen1618/kovalen1618/README.md

 ### Hi there 👋

-My name is Ethan and I am a full-stack web developer and programming instructor!
-I love to learn and foster growth in others.
+My name is Ethan and I am a full-stack application developer and programming instructor specializing in MERN tech stacks.

-When I'm not cooking a rice bowl, reading a sci-fi novel, or telling wonderful recruiters how perfect I am for the job then I'm spending my time learning and improving as much as I can.

-If you'd like to see what I've been up to or even need some help, here's [my portfolio](https://kovalen1618.github.io/3d_portfolio_study/).
+If you'd like to see what I've been up to, here's [my LinkedIn](https://www.linkedin.com/in/ethan-kovalenko-758b14208/) and here's [my portfolio](https://kovalen1618.github.io/3d_portfolio_study/).

 ### Languages
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)